RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 18.md

 She didn't know how much panic a call going to voice mail over and over could give her until today.

 They had driven all over town at this point.
 Both Sinéad and Brun had made a series of suggestions on where Debug would hide, but no one had been right yet.
-They'd looked in enclaves of bushes and trees, abandoned shops, cafés Bug knew the managers names, parking structures and called every nearby hospital to see if they'd been badly injured enough to go there.
+They'd looked in enclaves of bushes and trees, abandoned shops, cafés Bug knew the managers names of, parking structures and called every nearby hospital to see if they'd been badly injured enough to go there.

 Every failed idea had made the group more anxious and more depressed and now they all say in tense silence, out of ideas and running out of hope.